 - Regardless of location, our success relies on our knowledge of the basis of fire safety guidance and our effective communication with approving authorities throughout the design process.

 - From well established empirical calculations to the use of 3D computational fluid dynamics (CFD), we can deliver complex computational modelling to overcome financial or design obstacles.

 - An important part of any fire strategy is ensuring that structures achieve an adequate standard of fire resistance in the most economical manner.
 This applies to all forms of construction.

-- Timber construction is becoming increasingly popular, and fire is often perceived as being a barrier its use.
+- Timber construction is becoming increasingly popular, and fire is often perceived as being a barrier to its use.
 We are able to use our expertise and experience to enable timber buildings to be built safely.

 - We can develop fire strategies for phased construction, produce construction fire risk assessments, and attend site to ensure the integrity of the fire safety design is maintained to handover.

 - We develop our fire safety design with building operation in mind to maximise flexibility and minimise management burden.
 We also undertake completion and operational fire risk assessments.